What is Age-Related Macular Degeneration (AMD)?

 Wet Age-Related Macular Degeneration

 Wet AMD is the presence of choroidal neovascularization, which is a term that describes abnormal new blood growth underneath the retina.
 The main symptoms of wet AMD are deterioration in central vision, blind spots, and distorted vision.
-Definitive diagnosis and classification of choroidal neovascularization requires fluorescein angiography, ocular coherence tomography, and color fundus photography of the retina.
-The location of neovascular lesions is an important factor in determining the risk of vision loss.
+Definitive diagnosis and classification of choroidal neovascularization requires not only fluorescein angiography, ocular coherence tomography, but also color fundus photography of the retina.
+The location of neovascular lesions is also an important factor in determining the risk of vision loss.
 Eyes with subfoveal lesions (those that extend under the center of the retina) are at the greatest risk of vision loss.